silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/00_Overview.md

 ### CMS Help menu

-The CMS Help menu provides more visibility of useful resources in the wider ecosystem of SilverStripe and can be found in the south toolbar of the CMS menu.
+The CMS Help menu provides more visibility of useful resources in the wider ecosystem of SilverStripe and can be found in the Action toolbar of the CMS menu.
 The CMS help menu includes the following:

 CMS User Help — direct access to SilverStripe User Help.
 This is the site you are looking at right now!